District of Columbia

 Duke University, B.A., summa cum laude, 2002; Phi Beta Kappa

 Greg Skidmore helps clients solve their toughest problems both in the courtroom and in the boardroom.
-His clients include large corporations, small businesses and individuals in a range of industries, including health care, telecommunications and media, manufacturing, finance and energy.
+His clients include large corporations, small businesses and individuals in a range of industries, including health care, telecommunications and media, manufacturing, consumer products, retail, finance and energy.

 Greg has represented clients in court in more than 20 states, eight federal Courts of Appeal and the U.S. Supreme Court.
 He has argued and won cases for clients at every stage of litigation, including dispositive motions, class certification, trial and appeal.
 He also represents clients in investigations by federal and state enforcement agencies, including the Federal Trade Commission, Department of Justice and state attorneys general.